vernonstinebaker/FDD.Tools/README.md

 - **Maven**: Standard build system following best practices

 No shell scripts, no complex bundling - single executable JAR.

+## Quick smoke test (macOS bundle)

+1. Build: `mvn -DskipTests -Pmacos-app-image verify`
+2. Launch via Finder (double‑click) or run `.../Contents/MacOS/FDDTools`.
+3. Check:
+	- Window opens; menu bar shows About/Preferences/Quit
+	- Preferences dialog toggles save
+	- New Project and Save/Save As work
+	- Quit exits cleanly and writes shutdown log

+## Troubleshooting (packaging)

+- Icon appears briefly then quits:
+	- Run `.../Contents/MacOS/FDDTools` from a terminal to see console output.
+	- Ensure you built with `-Pmacos-app-image verify` so the embedded runtime includes required modules.
+- “Missing JavaFX application class ...” on launch:
+	- Often indicates a missing base module (e.g., `java.naming` used by Logback).
+Rebuild with the macOS profile; it includes the right modules.
+- Native access warning:
+	- The packaged app already sets `--enable-native-access=javafx.graphics`.
+For plain `java -jar`, add this option if you want to suppress the warning.

 ## Project Structure